nitishkumar515/Physicaldesign_openlane/README.md

 - Minimun width of the wires
 - Minimun spacing between wires
   To solve signal short violation ``` Minimum width of the wire ``` ``` Minimun spacing between wires ``` should be maintained as per Photolithography rules or requirement.

   ![Screenshot from 2023-09-18 15-42-09](https://github.com/nitishkumar515/Physicaldesign_openlane/assets/140998638/6874bfda-d02f-484d-bdd6-1fbdf8dd32e8)

-The upper metal layer  should be wider than the lower metal layer to solve signal short violations.
+The upper metal layer  should be wider than the lower metal layer to solve signal short violations as shown in figure below.

 ![Screenshot from 2023-09-18 15-44-21](https://github.com/nitishkumar515/Physicaldesign_openlane/assets/140998638/bde428b0-2b13-4851-8285-d21c2f32de71)